hydroper-jet/lang/misc/design.md

 # Meta data

 Meta data can be attached to items.
-There are three categories of meta data: reserved meta data, decorator meta data and plain meta data.
+There are two categories of meta data: reserved meta data and plain meta data.

-* Plain meta data is uninterpreted meta data placed inside a `[[...]]` notation.
+* Plain meta data is uninterpreted meta data placed inside a `[...]` notation.

 ## Plain meta data